Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Experimental Evaluation

-A similar yet slightly worse degradation to $TU1 = 75.21$, $TU2 = 80.16$ occurs when the edges of the Semi-Steiner tree are removed from the task-space potential field, as drones tend to form clusters around tasks and do not receive stimulus to form a network between them.
+Removing the task-space potential field entirely ($\TH = 0$) reduces performance to $TU1 = 75.76\%$, $TU2 = 80.79\%$.
+While drones form efficient hexagonal patterns with near-perfect inter-drone connectivity, task uptime suffers from lack of guidance toward task positions.
+A similar yet slightly worse degradation to $TU1 = 75.21${$\%$}, $TU2 = 80.16${$\%$} occurs when the edges of the Semi-Steiner tree are removed from the task-space potential field, as drones tend to form clusters around tasks and do not receive stimulus to form a network between them.